Top 15 Hacks For LAZY Decluttering

 There is such a thing as overly complicated organization.

 Not everything needs to be color-coded or given its own bin.
-When it gets that complicated you just end up waisted money on more things to deal with your things.
+When it gets that complicated, you just end up spending money on more things to manage your stuff.

 That’s why I choose to have a home for items that allows for easy access and even easier organization.
-Like my electric cords are all stored in a single bin- I can just toss them in.
-This leads me to the next hack for lazy decluttering, Velcro!
+For example, my electric cords are all stored in a single bin—I can just toss them in.
+This leads me to the next hack for lazy decluttering: Velcro!

 #13.
 Velcro Strips